 - Defence and Related Security Capacity Building (DCB).

-Following active use and development since 2005, the OCC today comprises several mechanisms and elements (pillars), described in the paragraph 3-2, of which OCC E&F Programme is the most important and complex one.
+Following active use and development since 2005, the OCC today comprises several mechanisms and elements (pillars), described in the paragraph 3-2, of which OCC Evaluation and Feedback (E&F) Programme is the most important and complex one.
 The aim of the OCC E&F Programme is to improve the levels of interoperability and operational capabilities of partner units in order to enhance the operational relationship between the Alliance and partners contributing to NATO-led operations and to the NATO Response Force (NRF),.
 The Programme also supports transformation of partners' national defence forces and continues to act as a catalyst between force planning and operational planning to NATO's training, exercise and certification processes, where partner nations' contributions are reflected.
 The OCC Section in the Coordination and Integration Division (COI) of the Bi-SC Military Partnerships Directorate (MPD) is tasked with dministration of all aspects of the OCC appropriate to the military strategic level.
 Bi-SC MPD/COI/OCC is referred to as the OCC Section throughout the handbook.

 Pillars of the OCC

 The OCC is based on four pillars covering a wide spectrum of issues, ranging from the political and military strategic to tactical level.